-The Before the Breakdown lesson helps students learn more about how to approach a friend who needs help, recognize signs of a mental health breakdown, and learn tips on what actions to take when someone is suicidal.
-This lesson is important in helping students be better prepared to assist their friends.
+This lesson helps you learn more about how to approach a friend who needs help, recognize signs of a mental health breakdown, and learn tips of what actions to take when you believe someone is suicidal.
+This lesson is important in helping women be better prepared to assist their friends.

-For students who have had suicidal thoughts, 67 percent report they first disclosed them to a friend.
+For college students who have had suicidal thoughts, 67 percent report they first disclosed them to a friend.
 Most people also first disclose other serious mental health challenges to friends.
-Helping students be prepared to take action during times of crisis is a necessary step for intervention and prevention of worst-case scenarios.
-It's also vital for students to know they can't be a friend's therapist, and the best thing they can do is get their friend to a professional equipped to help them.
+Helping women be prepared to take action during times of crisis is a necessary step for intervention and prevention of worst case scenarios.
+It is also vital for women to know they cannot be a friend's therapist, and the best thing they can do is get their friend to a professional equipped to help her.